Headless CMS - the strategic opportunity for publishers

 However, the use of Headless CMS allows different teams to be set up, which then work separately from each other.
 In plain language, this means that a new team structure can be built, which is much more efficient for the work.

-The new software structure, the separation of the systems, provides more flexibility and also offers the possibility for different teams to operate with different objectives and specializations.
+The new software structure and the separation of the systems provides more flexibility and offers the opportunity for different teams to work with different objectives and specializations.
 This means that dedicated front-end and back-end teams can be set up, while product management, editors and IT can concentrate fully on the users.

 By focusing on APP/Web, more can be accomplished in smaller teams than with a large team.